What is vascular dementia?

 - High cholesterol and triglyceride levels

-- Atrial fibrillation (fast and irregular rate of the upper two heart chambers)
+- Atrial fibrillation (fast and irregular rate of the upper 2 heart chambers)

 - High level of homocysteine in the blood, which can cause damage to blood vessels, heart disease, and blood clots

 - Conditions that cause the blood to "thicken" or clot more easily

 - Family history of CADASIL